Diego-Grau/Cybersecurity-Analyst-Portfolio/README.md

 # SOC Analyst Portfolio

-This repository documents my journey preparing for a SOC Analyst role.
+This repository documents my journey for a SOC Analyst role.

 The goal of this project is to demonstrate practical skills in: